Logo

 label

 This property sets the label of the component.
+If not set, the component will not display a label.

-labelBreak (default: false)
+labelBreak (default: true)

 labelPosition (default: "top")